 The brain research is clear.

-Spending 45 minutes focused on a sheet of word problems that all follow the same format isn't the answer.
+Spending 45 minutes focused on a sheet of word problems following the same format isn’t the answer.

-By implementing this research, you can actually save yourself time and the frustration that comes from a disengaged class.
+By implementing this research, you can save yourself time and the frustration from a disengaged class.

 - 2nd Grade